 - Isolation separates sick people with a contagious disease from people who are not sick.
-10 Days - Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-10 Days.
-Fully vaccinated individual can refrain from quarantine following a known exposure if asymptomatic.
+5 Days Isolation can end after day 5 if symptoms are not present or are resolving.
+If fever is present, isolation should continue until fever resolves.
+If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after day 10. - Quarantine separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
+Individuals regardless of their vaccination status can refrain from quarantine following a known exposure if asymptomatic.
+Test within 3-5 days after last exposure. wear a well-fitting mask around others for a total of 10 day